-Ohio Revised Code limits OMEGA's obligation for this liability to annually required payments.
+Ohio Revised Code limits OMEGA's obligation for this asset to annually required payments.
 OMEGA cannot control benefit terms or the manner in which OPEB are financed; however, OMEGA does receive the benefit of employees' services in exchange for compensation including OPEB.

-GASB 75 assumes the liability is solely the obligation of the employer, because they benefit from employee services.
+GASB 75 assumes the asset is solely the right of the employer, because they benefit from employee services.
 OPEB contributions come from these employers and health care plan enrollees which pay a portion of the health care costs in the form of a monthly premium.
-The Ohio revised Code permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.
-Any change to benefits or funding could significantly affect the net OPEB liability.
-Resulting adjustments to the net OPEB liability would be effective when the changes are legally enforceable.
-The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.
+The Ohio revised Code permits but does not require the retirement system to provide healthcare to eligible benefit recipients.
+Any change to benefits or funding could significantly affect the net OPEB asset.
+Resulting adjustments to the net OPEB asset would be effective when the changes are legally enforceable.
+The retirement system may allocate a portion of the employer contributions to provide for these OPEB benefits.

-The proportionate share of each plan's unfunded benefits is presented as a long-term net OPEB liability on the accrual basis of accounting.
-Any liability for the contractually-required OPEB contribution outstanding at the end of the year is included in accrued expenses on both the accrual and modified accrual bases of accounting.
+The proportionate share of the plan's unfunded benefits is presented as a net OPEB asset on the accrual basis of accounting.
+Any liability for the contractually-required OPEB contribution outstanding at the end of the year would be included in accrued liabilities on both the accrual and modified accrual bases of accounting.
+OMEGA had no such liability at fiscal year-end.